izzie-e/projects/README.md

 https://boxing-champ.netlify.app/

 Running API -
-A project which uses rain and light level to determine the best times to go for a run in london https://running-api.netlify.app/
+A project which uses rain and light level to determine the best times to go for a run in your location https://running-api.netlify.app/

 Quadratic generator -